How to Tile a Backsplash

-Install a mosaic tile backsplash for a whole new look for under $200.
+Install a mosaic tile backsplash for a whole new look in just one weekend.

 IntroductionTiling a backsplash above the counter is one of the easiest ways to upgrade an old, tired kitchen on a tight budget.
 You can choose from the vast array of handsome ceramic tiles available, including the easy-to-install one we show here—mosaic tiles.

 - 4-in-1 screwdriver

 - Drill/driver - cordless